 3. Hyatt Regency Mission Bay Spa and Marina

 In general, the Andaz (which doesn’t have a club lounge) and Grand Hyatt (which does have a club lounge) are nicer properties.
-Beware though as the Andaz San Diego is a lovely hotel but suffers from noise on weekends from the Gaslamp.
-If the rate is significantly less (maybe $100/nt) then it is worth considering, otherwise, the Andaz is best for couples and business travelers who like a lively location, and the Grand Hyatt is best for families and business travelers.
-Park Hyatt Aviara Resort, Golf Club & Spa is also nearby but it does not have a club lounge so it is not included for the purposes of this top ten listing.
+Beware, though, as the Andaz San Diego is a lovely hotel but suffers from noise on weekends from the Gaslamp.
+If the rate is significantly less (maybe $100 USD per night), then it is worth considering.
+Otherwise, the Andaz is best for couples and business travelers who like a lively location, and the Grand Hyatt is best for families and business travelers.
+Park Hyatt Aviara Resort, Golf Club & Spa is also nearby, but it does not have a club lounge, so it is not included for the purposes of this top ten listing.

 Globalist World of Hyatt members get free Regency Club access as well as free internet, early arrival, late departure, breakfast at Red Marlin restaurant, etc. The Regency Club requires keycard access and is small but well-appointed.
-There are two modern PC’s and breakfast and evening meals.
-The evening hors d’oeuvres are cold only, but delicious and vary each night.
-Unlike some club lounges, dessert is offered for the full duration of evening service, 5 to 9 pm.
+There are two modern PCs and breakfast and evening meals.
+The evening hors d’oeuvres are cold only but delicious and vary each night.
+Unlike some club lounges, dessert is offered for the full duration of the evening service.